 There are few differences between the Parent Company and the Operating Partnership, which are reflected in the footnote disclosures in this report.
 The Company believes it is important to understand the differences between the Parent Company and the Operating Partnership in the context of how these entities operate as an interrelated consolidated company.
 The Parent Company is a REIT, whose only material asset is its ownership of the partnership interests of the Operating Partnership.
 As a result, the Parent Company does not conduct business itself, other than acting as the sole general partner of the Operating Partnership, issuing public equity from time to time (and contributing the net proceeds of such issuances to the Operating Partnership) and guaranteeing the debt obligations of the Operating Partnership.
-The Operating Partnership holds substantially all the assets of the Company, including the Company's ownership interests in the real estate ventures described below.
-The Operating Partnership conducts the operations of the Company's business and is structured as a partnership with no publicly traded equity.
+The Operating Partnership holds substantially all the assets of the Company's business and is structured as a partnership with no publicly traded equity.
 Except for net proceeds from equity issuances by the Parent Company, which are contributed to the Operating Partnership in exchange for partnership units, the Operating Partnership generates the capital required by the Company's business through the Operating Partnership's operations, by the Operating Partnership's direct or indirect incurrence of indebtedness or through the issuance of partnership units of the Operating Partnership or equity interests in subsidiaries of the Operating Partnership.